IBM 6670

-The IBM 6670 Information Distributor (6670-001) was a combination laser printer and photocopier introduced by IBM.
-Announced on February 14, 1979, as part of Office System/6, its feature set included two-sided printing.
+The IBM 6670 Information Distributor is a combination laser printer and plain-paper photocopier announced by IBM on 14 February 1979 as part of Office System/6.
+Its feature set included two-sided printing.

 The New York Times described it in 1979 as "A key component of the office of tomorrow."
-Although Wang was first to market an Intelligent copier, the 6670 is "closer to the standard envisioned."
+Although Wang was first to market an intelligent copier, the 6670 is "closer to the standard envisioned."